Electric Charges and Fields – Class 12 Physics Chapter 2 Notes

 Electrostatic shielding is the process of creating a zone that is devoid of any electric fields.
 It occurs because there is no electric field within charged hollow conductors.
 A shell’s potential is constant.
 We may also deduce that the field within the hollow conductor will be zero in this fashion.

 Electric dipoles: ‘Dipoles’ are two opposed points of charges symbolised by the letters q and –q, with a space of 2a between them.
-In order to learn further about electric fields and their potential, you’ll need to study Electric Dipoles in Class 12 Physics Chapter 2 Notes.

 Furthermore, the notes for Class 12 Physics Chapter 2 concentrate on the effect of electric dipoles on a uniform electric field, primarily through Force and Torque, Work, and Potential Energy.